2600hz/kazoo/scripts/README.md

 Also builds the [Swagger](http://swagger.io/) JSON file in applications/crossbar/priv/api/swagger.json

+## generate-doc-schemas.sh

+Updates crossbar docs with the schema table from the ref (auto-gen) version

 ## generate-fs-headers-hrl.escript

 Parses the ecallmgr code looking for keys used to access values in the FreeSWITCH proplist and builds a header file at applications/ecallmgr/src/fs\_event\_filters.hrl for use when initializing mod\_kazoo.